 S. No. CSR Project No. of persons benefitted from CSR Project % of beneficiaries from vulnerable and marginalized group

-1 Education Project 735 40%
+1 Education Project 1235 46.00

-2 Health Care Project 14254 43%
+2 Health Care Project 26332 49.00

-3 Infrastructure Project 55689 69%
+3 Infrastructure Project 82359 74.00

-4 Art, Culture & Sport 27632 45%
+4 Art, Culture & Sport 28932 45.00

-5 Livelihood Projects 585 23%
+5 Livelihood Projects 435 21.00

-Businesses should engage with and provide value to their consumers in a responsible manner
+PRINCIPLE 9 Businesses should engage with and provide value to their consumers in a responsible manner Essential Indicators

-- 1. Describe the mechanisms in place to receive and respond to consumer complaints and feedback. - All grievances could be submitted to the Head of Product marketing.
+- Describe the mechanisms in place to receive and respond to consumer complaints and feedback.
+All grievances could be submitted to the Marketing Head.
 The marketing team handles the grievances in a timely and appropriate manner.
 All such complaints and redressal are reviewed by the management at the highest level. - 2.
 Turnover of products and/services as a percentage of turnover from all products/service that carry information about:

-As a percentage of turn over Environmental and social parameters relevant to the product The Company's products do not have any mandatory labelling requirements.
-As such the Safe and responsible usage Recycling and/or safe disposal products do not carry these information.
+As a percentage of turn over Environmental and social parameters relevant to the product The Company's products do not have any mandatory Safe and responsible usage labelling requirements.
+As such the products do Recycling and/or safe disposal not carry this information.